Get News & Updates Directly To Your Inbox

 Both plans have easy steps:

 If you like to cook, check out recipes that fit this healthy way of eating.
 Try the Blue Zones Project recipes.
 Or check out healthy picks for everyone from the American Diabetes Association.
+Use our digital recipe book to search for healthy, delicious recipes by health consideration, meal type or world cuisines.

 Getting more exercise doesn’t have to be hard.
 You can work activity into your day.
 Studies show even a little bit can help your health.
 Adults should do at least 150 minutes of moderate intensity activity each week, according to the Physical Activity Guidelines for Americans.